oteomoura/endobot/README.md

 ## 📌 About the Project

-Endobot is being developed as part of the **Endopolítica** initiative ([Instagram](https://instagram.com/endopolitica)), co-founded by my wife and me.
+Endobot is being developed as part of the **Endopolítica** initiative ([Instagram](https://instagram.com/endopolitica)), which my wife and I co-founded.
 Our mission is to empower and support women at all stages of their journey with endometriosis—whether they are in the early investigation phase, undergoing treatment, or recovering from surgery.

 This project is supported by the **StartBSB** program at **Fundação de Apoio à Pesquisa do Distrito Federal (FAP/DF)**, a government-led research funding agency.